Summary

 idstringyes Long-TermThe unique identifier of the user to be removed.

-The return datatype, through sub-parameters, can return a multitude of information on a user account.
+For the results, you can get a multitude of information on a user account.
 Besides the usual information (e.g., name, email address, etc.), it can return data about user permissions and access, what groups they're a member and the assets to which they have access.
 Below is a list of them, along with a description of each, but you'll have to click on the special datatypes for some to see what else you can request:

 ParameterTypeRequiredDefaultStabilityDescription